GalacticDynamics/galax/docs/user_guide.rst

 **********

-The user guide contains exhaustive descriptions of all of the functions and classes available in :mod:`gala`, with some inline narrative descriptions and demonstrations of functionality.
-This portion of the documentation should be treated like reference material, whereas the :ref:`gala-tutorials` show how pieces of :mod:`gala` work together to meet more realistic research needs.
+The user guide contains exhaustive descriptions of all of the functions and classes available in :mod:`galax`, with some inline narrative descriptions and demonstrations of functionality.
+This portion of the documentation should be treated like reference material, whereas the :ref:`galax-tutorials` show how pieces of :mod:`galax` work together to meet more realistic research needs.

 .. toctree::
     :maxdepth: 1

-    conventions
+    potential/index
 ..
 TODO
+..     conventions
 ..     coordinates/index
 ..     integrate/index
 ..     potential/index